ZachWatkins/zachwatkins.github.io/articles/coding-without-typing/index.md

 I've had a few days to get familiar with the voice command features of both operating systems.
 I use Mac at work and Windows at home.
 To anyone else who wants to try these out, I recommend to try whispering commands to save your voice over time.
 Both OS's have feature parity as far as I can tell, except for one thing: Windows doesn't allow you to set custom commands specific to an application.
 It's likely a small thing, but I felt it was worth noting.

+## Mac first-party head tracking and facial expression controls

+I would write this shorter but want to be sure people see it up top.
+It's incredible that they have this built into the operating system's accessibility features.
+I found it this morning (2024-03-07) and it's a game changer.
+I still think an eye tracking camera like the Tobii 5 would be better, but this is a great help for now and may be good enough for most people :thumbsup:.
+I tilt my head to move the cursor, smile to left click, pucker to right click, and stick my tongue out to double click.
+I can pause this feature by raising my eyebrows.
+All of these gestures can be reassigned.
+I'm almost as fast at navigating a page like this than I am with a mouse!

 ## GitHub Copilot

 I've used GitHub Copilot since 2022 and have found several ways to use it effectively.